 A daily ferry departs from Larena Port in Siquijor at 12:30 pm and takes you to Tagbilaran Port in Bohol.
 There is just 1 ferry a day to take you from Siquijor to Bohol.

-The ferry from Siquijor to Bohol takes approximately 1.5 hours and costs around 850 pesos, with the additional terminal fee of 20 pesos.
+The ferry from Siquijor to Bohol takes approximately 1.5 hours and costs around 850 pesos, with an additional terminal fee of 20 pesos.

 I would again recommend booking your ticket online in advance with Klook to get the best rates and to avoid any hold-ups on the day of travel.